 Students who have not attended at least one class meeting or have not logged into an online class by the census date of the course (the date by which attendance verifications are completed) will be administratively dropped from the course by the Registrar's Office and removed from the official roster with no history on their transcript.
-Only those students approved by the Dean of Enrollment Management and Student Development and the Provost and Vice President for Academic Affairs will be eligible to remain in a class if they have not attended/logged on by the census date of the course.
+Only those students approved by the Vice President of Enrollment Management and Student Development and/or Vice President for Academic Affairs will be eligible to remain in a class if they have not attended/logged on by the census date of the course.
 A student must drop the course before the first day of the semester in order to receive 100 percent tuition refund as per the College's refund policy.
-Never Attended students will be charged 50 percent of their tuition.
-Fees are non-refundable.
+Never Attended students will be charged 25 percent of their tuition.